coldtype/coldtype/docs/index.rst

 A more complex example
 ----------------------

-Here’s a somewhat complex animation — made with a combination of coldtype and After Effects — demonstrating what’s possible with not-so-much code:
+Here’s a somewhat complex animation — made entirely with coldtype — demonstrating what’s possible with not-so-much code:

 .. raw:: html